Acts Chapter 18:

 - God walked with Israel in a tent and a tabernacle

 Whereas I have not dwelt in any house since the time that I brought up the children of Israel out of Egypt, even to this day, but have walked in a tent and in a tabernacle.

 For I have not dwelt in an house since the day that I brought up Israel unto this day; but have gone from tent to tent, and from one tabernacle to another.

 And he reasoned in the synagogue every sabbath, and persuaded the Jews and the Greeks.

-- The custom was to invite a out of town visitor, newcomer to speak
+- The custom was to invite an out of town visitor, a newcomer, to speak

 - They would have taken Paul to the synagogue

 - The context of "reasoned" means "out of the Scriptures", not human arguments (Acts 17:2)

 And when Silas and Timotheus were come from Macedonia, Paul was pressed in the spirit, and testified to the Jews that Jesus was Christ.